sidakram/bippy/README.md

 ### instrument

-patches `window.__react_DEVTOOLS_GLOBAL_HOOK__` with your handlers. must be imported before react, and must be initialized to properly run any other methods.
+patches `window.__REACT_DEVTOOLS_GLOBAL_HOOK__` with your handlers. must be imported before react, and must be initialized to properly run any other methods.

 > use with the `secure` function to prevent uncaught errors from crashing your app.